-\pagenumbering{arabic} The growing carbon footprint of artificial intelligence (AI) models, especially large ones such as GPT-3 and GPT-4, has been undergoing public scrutiny.
-Unfortunately, however, the equally important and enormous water footprint of AI models has remained under the radar.
-For example, training GPT-3 in Microsoft's state-of-the-art U.S. data centers can directly consume \textbf{700,000 liters} of clean freshwater (enough for producing \textbf{370 BMW cars} or \textbf{320 Tesla electric vehicles}) and the water consumption would have been \textbf{tripled} if training were done in Microsoft's Asian data centers, but such information has been kept as a \emph{secret}.
-This is extremely concerning, as freshwater scarcity has become one of the most pressing challenges shared by all of us in the wake of the rapidly growing population, depleting water resources, and aging water infrastructures.
-To respond to the global water challenges, AI models can, and also should, take social responsibility and lead by example by addressing their own water footprint.
-In this paper, we provide a principled methodology to estimate fine-grained water footprint of AI models, and also discuss the unique spatial-temporal diversities of AI models' runtime water efficiency.
+\pagenumbering{arabic} The growing carbon footprint of artificial intelligence (AI) has been undergoing public scrutiny.
+Nonetheless, the equally important water (withdrawal and consumption) footprint of AI has largely remained under the radar.
+For example, training the GPT-3 language model in Microsoft's state-of-the-art U.S. data centers can directly evaporate {700,000 liters} of clean freshwater, but such information has been kept a secret.
+More critically, the global AI demand is projected to account for {4.2 -- 6.6 billion cubic meters} of water withdrawal in 2027, which is more than the total annual water withdrawal of {4 -- 6 Denmark} or {half of the United Kingdom}.
+This is concerning, as freshwater scarcity has become one of the most pressing challenges.
+To respond to the global water challenges, AI can, and also must, take social responsibility and lead by example by addressing its own water footprint.
+In this paper, we provide a principled methodology to estimate the water footprint of AI, and also discuss the unique spatial-temporal diversities of AI's runtime water efficiency.
 Finally, we highlight the necessity of holistically addressing water footprint along with carbon footprint to enable truly sustainable AI.

-\emph{Source codes}: The codes used to generate the results in this paper are available at: \href{https://github.com/Ren-Research/Making-AI-Less-Thirsty}{https://github.com/Ren-Research/Making-AI-Less-Thirsty}